 Basic material covered in any standard courses on arithmetic, group theory and Galois theory.
-Although it is not strictly necessary, any background on algebraic curves, elliptic curves and basic number theory.
-But the course will be completely self-contained.

 - 1. RESEARCH.
 Read and understand advanced mathematical papers.
-Use mathematical research techniques to produce and transmit - 2.
+Use mathematical research techniques to produce and transmit new results. - 2.
 CALCULUS.
 Obtain (exact or approximate) solutions for these models with the available resources, including computational means. - 3.
 CRITICAL ASSESSMENT.
 Discuss the validity, scope and relevance of these solutions; present results and defend conclusions.